 - Are there handrails in the bathing areas and hallways?

-- Are there plenty of secured walking areas inside and out?
+- Are there plenty of safe walking areas inside and outside?

-- Are there emergency preparedness and evacuation plans in place in case of fires, floods and other hazards?
-Are staff trained to evacuate residents if necessary?
+- Are there emergency and evacuation plans in place in case of fires, floods and other hazards?

 - Are the bed rails or guard rails on nursing home beds raised up?
 Raised guard rails on beds pose a serious injury risk for older adults, and should rarely be used to restrain patients.
 Likewise, residents sitting in chairs should not be restrained with seat belts or trays.